rebelsky/sams-assorted-musings-reflections/grinnell-trads-pipe-cleaner.md

 Every institution of higher education has traditions [1].
 To students, it may seem like the traditions always existed.
 However, traditions come and go [2,4].
 Sometimes that's good.
 For example, there are cross-country traditions at Grinnell that clearly needed to disappear [5].
 But sometimes traditions that I really love seem to disappear for no clear reason.
 Let's consider one of them.

 Back when I was a young faculty member [6], one day each year [7] was designated "National Pipe Cleaner Day".
 No, it's not a real holiday.
-It's just a day in which SGA [8] would buy a lot of colored pipe cleaners [9] and place them in public areas around campus: The mail room [10], the Forum Grill [12,17], Cowles and Quad [18], and others I forget.
+It's just a day in which SGA [8] would buy what seemed like tens of thousands of pipe cleaners [9] in various colors and place them in public areas around campus: The mail room [10], the Forum Grill [12,17], Cowles and Quad [18], and others I forget.
 Students would then use the pipe cleaners to make interesting crafts [19].
 In addition to pipe-cleaner creatures and flowers, you'd see a variety of headgear and other accessories [20].

 I really loved National Pipe Cleaner day.
 It was a day in which the campus was clearly filled with joy and creativity.
 Yes, Grinnell always